On the $\lambda$-invariant of Selmer groups arising from certain quadratic twists of Gross curves: Applications of Theorem

-In this last section, we briefly discuss the situation when $R$ is a square free rational integer satisfying the Twisting Hypothesis, and having the property that $s_\infty(R) = 2$ (the case when $s_\infty(R) = 1$ is already discussed fully in \cite{CLL}).
-Then the following lemma is clear from the remarks made immediately after the statement of Theorem \ref{thm:main}.
+In this last section, we discuss the situation when $R$ is a square free rational integer satisfying the Twisting Hypothesis, and having the property that $s_\infty(R) = 2$ (the case when $s_\infty(R) = 1$ is already discussed fully in \cite{CLL}).
+We also discuss one numerical example with $s_\infty(R) = 4$.
+The following lemma is clear from the remarks made immediately after the statement of Theorem \ref{thm:main}.

 \begin{lem} Assume that $R$ is a square free rational integer satisfying the Twisting Hypothesis.
 Then $s_\infty(R) = 2$ if and only if one of the following three cases hold:- (i) we have $q \equiv 15 \mod 32$ and $R = 1$, (ii) we have $q \equiv 7 \mod 16$ and $R = r$, where $r$ is a prime with $r \equiv 5 \mod 8$, which is inert in $K$, or (iii) we have $q \equiv 7 \mod 16$ and $R = -r$, where $r$ is a prime with $r \equiv 3 \mod 8$, which is inert in $K$. \end{lem}